mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 works (`crates/jcode-app-core/src/tool/communicate.rs:2629-2718` dispatches
 exactly these into the engine).
 This is the biggest single step toward the real thing.

+**Expose fan-in as the agent's choice (not the runner's).** This is the other half of the tool-surface story, and it is distinct from the DAG tools above.
+Right now your runner hardcodes the wait: it fans out and `Promise.all`s the batch itself (the `planFanOut` shape from Part 2), and `drainAsCompleted` / `awaitMembers` sit unused.
+Real jcode instead lets the *coordinator agent* decide when and how to wait, by surfacing one strategy as a tool.
+To match it:
+(a) expose `awaitMembers` as an LLM tool with `mode` (any|all), `timeout`, and `session_ids` params, so the model chooses who to wait for and for how long;
+(b) route parallel tool calls through a batch tool that uses `drainAsCompleted` internally, so batched calls stream results as they land; and (c) delete the hardcoded `Promise.all` wait from the runner, letting the coordinator drive coordination through that tool instead of a fixed loop.
+Only *one* of the three strategies (the event-driven wait) becomes agent-facing - the other two stay internal, exactly as jcode does it.

 **Bring back compaction, per member.** You already have `services/context/compactMessages.js` and it already works.
 Twenty agents with